Have you ever stopped to think about why you prefer one website over another?

 29. Pink and blue pastels: soft and delicate

-So it’s no surprise that pastels work wonders for bakery website color palettes.
+So it’s no surprise that pastels work wonders for bakery website color schemes.

 In the design of Sugaro, soft colors are used to subtly mimic and emphasize the cafe’s product photography.